COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Experiments

-\paragraph{Implementation details.} We adopt the same modality-specific encoder backbones as X-Fi~\cite{Chen2025XFi} for fair comparison.
-For MM-Fi HAR we use ResNet-18~\cite{He2016ResNet} for RGB and Depth, and Point Transformer~\cite{Zhao2021PointTransformer} for LiDAR and mmWave.
-For XRF55, ResNet-18 is used for all three modalities following~\cite{Wang2024XRF55}.
-For MM-Fi, all encoder backbones are fine-tuned end-to-end.
-For XRF55, encoders are fine-tuned with a reduced backbone learning rate ($0.1\times$).
-For OctoNet, we use frozen ResNet-18 backbones for all five modalities.
-Each modality feature is projected to $L{=}32$ tokens with dimension $d{=}512$.
-Proxy generators are single-layer Transformer encoders with 8 attention heads.
-We set $p_{\text{drop}}{=}0.7$ for synthetic masking.
-Loss weights are $\lambda_a{=}0.2$, $\lambda_s{=}0.3$, $\lambda_p{=}0.5$; VICReg sub-coefficients are $(\mu_{\text{inv}}, \mu_{\text{var}}, \mu_{\text{cov}}) = (5, 25, 1)$.
-We train with AdamW~\cite{Loshchilov2019AdamW} (base learning rate $10^{-4}$, backbone learning rate $10^{-5}$, weight decay $5{\times}10^{-2}$ for XRF55 and $5{\times}10^{-4}$ for MM-Fi and OctoNet) using a warmup-polynomial schedule (5-epoch warmup, power 0.9).
+We train with AdamW~\cite{Loshchilov2019AdamW}.
+The base learning rate is $10^{-4}$ and the backbone learning rate is $10^{-5}$ when backbones are fine-tuned.
+Weight decay is $5{\times}10^{-2}$ for XRF55 and $5{\times}10^{-4}$ for MM-Fi and OctoNet.
+We use a warmup-polynomial schedule with 5 warmup epochs and power 0.9.
 Batch size is 32 for XRF55 and OctoNet, and 16 for MM-Fi.
-We train for 100 epochs on XRF55, 50 on MM-Fi, and 20 on OctoNet, selecting the checkpoint with best validation accuracy.
-All experiments run on NVIDIA H100 GPUs.
+We train for 100 epochs on XRF55, 50 epochs on MM-Fi, and 20 epochs on OctoNet, selecting the checkpoint with the best validation accuracy.
+All experiments are run on NVIDIA H100 GPUs.